SharikTLT/School-Registration-Web-App/README.md

 ## Using Eclipse

 If you would like to use Eclipse with this project, note that you will need to configure the Eclipse project to use Maven.
-Just right-click the project root and go to Configure --> Convert to Maven Project.
-After that, right-click the project root again and go to Maven --> Update Project.
+Just right-click the project root and go to **Configure --> Convert to Maven Project**.
+After that, right-click the project root again and go to **Maven --> Update Project**.
 That should set up all your project dependencies.